Use legal dictionaries to define the terms of your search and note that Canadian and American legal terms are not always the same:

 Also available to UofT law school community on Westlaw Canada

 This case law digest, being the most comprehensive in Canada, contains summaries of court cases organized by topic.
-Unlike legal encyclopaedias listed above, that refer researcher to the most significant cases, this digest attempts to provide an exhaustive list of cases of the common law provinces from 1809 to the present.
+Unlike legal encyclopedias listed above, that refer researcher to the most significant cases, this digest attempts to provide an exhaustive list of cases of the common law provinces from 1809 to the present.
 It is most useful to locate relevant case law within specific jurisdiction.

 Use Vol. 1 Reissue: Aboriginal Law, available in print at the Library, Row 65 on the 1st floor of the library (Dig Can A2 A26)